JAndrassy/Regulator/README.md

 2020/10 I removed code for esp8266 and nRF51 and code for power control over PWM with Kemo modules

 2020/-- GitHub user stealth-ultd built [his version](https://github.com/jandrassy/Regulator/discussions/1#discussioncomment-282050) of Regulator.

+2021/02 I added extra relay for circ. pump to solve interference from the pump motor at main relay switching